Mitzelldone/Mitzelldone/README.md

 ### Hi there 👋, I am Don

 ### About me
-- 🔭 I’m currently A Self-Learning Web Developer and I started this journey on september 2021.
+I’m currently A Self-Learning Web Developer and I started this journey in September 2021.
 I graduated with an electronic engineering degree in 2019.
-I interned at a electronic company for 6 months as process engineer and discovered thats not what I want to do for the rest 30 years of my life.
-Then, after graduated I decide to take Gap year to find my passion.
-During the Gap year many stuff happen and yeah covid.
-What interesting is that I become a content creator on Youtube and manage to get monitized but sadly it did not last long and burn out happen. *When a door closes another one opens*.
-I saw many that many opportunity that you can get when you how to code and build stuff.
-Therefore, here I am today.
+I interned at an electronic company for 6 months as a process engineer and discovered that's not what I want to do for the rest of 30 years of my life.
+Engineering is hard and it will be more challenging if you don't have any passion for it.
+Then, after graduating I decided to take Gap year to find my passion.
+During the Gap year, many stuff happens, and yeah covid.
+What is interesting is that I become a content creator on Youtube and manage to get monetized and earn some money but sadly it did not last long and burnout happen.
+During that time I've become demotivated and it also causes a bad effect on my mental health for a few months. *When a door closes another one opens*.
+Thankfully, I saw an opportunity.
+An opportunity that we can get if we know how to build stuff is just my coding.
+Like building a website to promote our product or building an app that we can run Ads on it.
+It also opens up other job opportunities.
+Therefore, here I am today learning how to code.

 - 🦾 2022 I Will be looking for intership or entry level job as a frontend developer.
 - 🌱 I’m currently learning front end web development.
 - 📫 Lets connect!:
   - [LinkIn](https://www.linkedin.com/in/mitzelldone-majilang-v-95ab3b21b/)
   - [Twitter](https://twitter.com/Donee96)
   - [FB](https://www.facebook.com/Mzdone96/)
-- 😄 Pronouns: He/Him.
 - ⚡ Fun fact:
 ## ![z](https://c.tenor.com/BFLvU0UB74AAAAAC/office-sentence.gif)
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mitzelldone&label=Profile%20views&color=0e75b6&style=flat" alt="mitzelldone" /> </p>